 Is this repeatable in some fashion?
 How can I continue on the path of growing connection?

 Keep a journal of what you did each day towards your goal.
 Don't overwhelm yourself - even simply scratching out your success inside tiny calendar square box counts!
 Coincidentally, this makes for a great gratitude journal!

 Having a record to review truly helps you see the progress you are making.
 Little moments add up to creating the culture you want in your home and family.

 How will you record your progress?

->

-> Whatever your goal for you and your family members- Tidiness, obedience, creativity, fun, improving in math - make a commitment to stick to your goal for 90 days.
+Whatever your goal is for you and your family members- Tidiness, obedience, creativity, fun, improving in math - make a commitment to stick to your goal for 90 days.

->

-> You will be amazed at how much closer you and your family can become as you work to implement the new language and voice of this year.
+You will be amazed at how much closer you and your family can become as you work to implement the new language and voice of this year.